Guaymas – Obregon

-DRIVING TIME: 1.40 hours
+DRIVING TIME: 1.43 hours

 This stretch of highway extends into the mountains utilizing a road in good condition.
 The driving is straightforward without too much confusion.
-Once you leave, Guaymas follow the signs for Obregon and Navojoa.
+Once you leave Guaymas, follow the signs for Obregon and Navojoa.

 Hotel & Eats

 While driving from Guaymas to Obregon, I recommend getting a pit stop to grab some munch at Parador El Pollo Feliz.
-They have affordable filling meals inclusive of chicken, rice, salad, and do not forget about their famous Pollo Asado.
+They have affordable filling meals inclusive of chicken, rice, and salad, and do not forget about their famous Pollo Asado.
 Undoubtedly, the best way to fuel yourself up before entering the next city.

-Yori Inn, set just before the center of Obregon, is a secure hotel that comes with fair amenities.
-To get there, follow the C.dad Obregon – Guaymas/Mexico 15S road and then continue straight to Calle Sinaloa.
+Yori Inn, set just before the center of Obregon, is a secure hotel with fair amenities.
+To get there, follow the C.dad Obregon – Guaymas/Mexico 15S road and continue straight to Calle Sinaloa.
 It has a gated and manned parking lot, ensuring the safety of your vehicle while you enjoy some rest.

 In retrospect, stopping in deserted areas is probably not safe.
 Though in a long journey, there are times when Mr. Sandman will not cooperate with the personal desire to continue driving.
-Therefore, when you stop for a sojourner, always stop at a gas station, restaurant, or other luminous and populated location.
+Therefore when you stop for a sojourner, always stop at a gas station, restaurant, or other luminous and populated location.

 Going through Guaymas, turn right at the intersection before town and follow the signs to Obregon.
 If you miss the turn, go directly through town and follow the coast through the port and industrial area.
 You will eventually encounter the road leading to Obregon.
-It is a bad road and goes through a nasty neighborhood.
+This is a bad road and goes through a nasty neighborhood.
 Thus, travel via the first road is recommended, although the second road is passable.

 Next Section of Drive

-Obregon – Mazatlan
+Obregon – Mazatlán